Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

 By Lemma~\ref{lem:neighboring-blocks}, we know that every pair of consecutive vertices on $Q$ either belong to the same or to neighboring blocks.
 Consequently, by the definition of $R$ we have that one of the following two cases holds: \begin{enumerate}[(1)] \item all vertices on $R$ belong to $\bigcup_{t<s} G_t$, $x\in G_{s-1}$, and (either $y=v$ or $y\in G_{s-1}$); or \item all vertices on $R$ belong to $\bigcup_{t>s} G_t$, $x\in G_{s+1}$, and (either $y=v$ or $y\in G_{s+1}$). \end{enumerate} To prove the lemma, it suffices to show the following claim about the existence of a suitable replacement path for the infix $R$.
 See Figure~\ref{fig:replacement} for reference.

-\begin{claim} There exists a solitary path $R'$, say with endpoints $x'$ and $y'$, that satisfies the following properties: \begin{enumerate}[(a)] \item all vertices traversed by $R'$ belong to the same block as $x$; \item $x'$ is solitary and is adjacent in $H$ to the predecessor of $x$ on $Q$; \item if $y=v$, then $y'$ belongs to $U_D$; \item if $y\neq v$, then $y'$ is solitary and is adjacent in $H$ to the successor of $y$ on $Q$. \end{enumerate} \end{claim}
+\begin{clm} There exists a solitary path $R'$, say with endpoints $x'$ and $y'$, that satisfies the following: \begin{enumerate}[(a)] \item all vertices traversed by $R'$ belong to the same block as $x$; \item $x'$ is solitary and is adjacent in $H$ to the predecessor of $x$ on $Q$; \item if $y=v$, then $y'$ belongs to $U_D$; \item if $y\neq v$, then $y'$ is solitary and is adjacent in $H$ to the successor of $y$ on $Q$. \end{enumerate} \end{clm}

 Observe that it suffices to prove Claim~\ref{cl:replacement} for the following reason.
 Take $Q'$ to be $Q$ with the infix $R$ replaced with $R'$.
-By~\eqref{p:x},~\eqref{p:yv}, and~\eqref{p:v}, $Q'$ constructed in this manner is still a solitary path in $H$, and it ends in a vertex of $U_D$.
-However, by~\eqref{p:same-block}, $Q'$ traverses strictly fewer vertices outside of blocks $G_{s-1}$, $G_s$, and $G_{s+1}$, because $R'$ is entirely contained in these blocks, while $R$ traversed vertex $r$ which lies outside of these blocks.
+By~\ref{p:x},~\ref{p:yv}, and~\ref{p:v}, $Q'$ constructed in this manner is still a solitary path in $H$, and it ends in a vertex of $U_D$.
+However, by~\ref{p:same-block}, $Q'$ traverses strictly fewer vertices outside of blocks $G_{s-1}$, $G_s$, and $G_{s+1}$, because $R'$ is entirely contained in these blocks, while $R$ traversed vertex $r$ which lies outside of these blocks.
 Thus, the existence of $Q'$ contradicts the initial choice of $Q$.

 Hence, from now on we focus on proving Claim~\ref{cl:replacement}.
-We consider two cases: either alternative~\eqref{alt:-} holds, or alternative~\eqref{alt:+} holds.
+We consider two cases: either alternative~\ref{alt:-} holds, or alternative~\ref{alt:+} holds.